Deflex: Gameplay

-Versions
+The original PET/VIC-20/ZX81 version displays one target at a time, and there is a single level which never ends.

-The original PET/VIC-20/ZX81 version displayed one target at a time and had only a single level which ran forever.
-The game was played entirely for score.
+Ports

-A Commodore 64 version of Deflex called Made In France (because the programmer was actually in France at the time he programmed that part of the game) was posted as a free download to the Compunet service.
-The gameplay was the same as the original version.
+The Commodore 64 version of Deflex is called Made In France (because the programmer was actually in France at the time he programmed that part of the game) and was posted as a free download to the Compunet service.
+The gameplay is the same as the original version.
 This was also included as an easter egg in the game Iridis Alpha, where it identified itself only as "MIF BY YAK".

-A version for the Pocket PC platform - again called only Deflex - was later released and ported to Windows.
-This version had a more modern structure in which the game was divided into levels with each level having a pre-determined layout of multiple targets and sometimes pre-placed walls.
-The player was required to collect all targets on the level within the time limit, but had multiple lives which allowed them to try again from the same level.
-This version also introduced hazardous objects which instantly cost the player a life if the ball touches them, with the message "You clumsy donkey!"
+Deflex for the Pocket PC was later released and ported to Microsoft Windows.
+The game is divided into levels with each level having a pre-determined layout of multiple targets and sometimes pre-placed walls.
+The player must collect all targets on the level within the time limit and number of lives.
+Hazardous objects instantly cost the player a life if the ball touches them, with the message "You clumsy donkey!"

-The most recently released version is for iOS, and runs on both the iPhone and iPad platforms with similar features.
-This follows the same level-based structure as the PC version, but the time limit returns to being between collection of individual targets rather than for the whole level, and touching a hazardous object deducts an amount of time rather than instantly losing the level.
+The most recently released version is for iOS.
+This follows the same level-based structure as the PocketPC version, but the time limit returns to being between collection of individual targets rather than for the whole level, and touching a hazardous object deducts an amount of time rather than instantly losing the level.
 Placing paddles also deducts a small amount of time.
-Lives are removed, because this version allows any previously reached level to be played on demand.
-This version also added a "combo" system whereby the ball may be precisely placed to touch multiple targets at the same time; doing this multiple times in series awards additional points.
-This version also has a distinctive soundtrack composed of piano chords and arpeggios that trigger on events in the game, and commentary by a voice-over reminiscent of Fluttershy from My Little Pony.
+Any previously reached level can be replayed.
+The ball may be precisely placed to touch multiple targets at the same time; doing this multiple times in series awards additional points.
+The soundtrack is composed of piano chords and arpeggios triggered by events in the game and voice-over reminiscent of Fluttershy from My Little Pony.
+Llamasoft stopped supporting iOS, and all of its games were removed from the app store.